-Many people opt to buy the most minimal amount of car insurance as possible.
-It’s painful enough paying for the state-required liability insurance, they reason, so they overlook some other important add-ons that would be so beneficial if they ever found themselves in an accident.
+Many people opt to buy the most minimal amount of car insurance possible.
+It’s painful enough paying for the state-required liability insurance, so they overlook some other important add-ons that would be so beneficial if they ever found themselves in an accident.
 Sure, the other party will be taken care of (hopefully) with a solid liability policy from a reputable carrier, but what about your own car?
-This is where collision insurance comes in.
+This is where Collision Insurance comes in.

 What Does Collision Insurance Cover?

 What happens if you’re in an accident and your car needs repair?
 Unfortunately, many drivers are under the impression collisions only involve other vehicles when in reality, there are plenty of mishaps that would be covered by collision insurance.
 Accidents with fixed objects like potholes, trees, guardrails, bridges and light posts are all covered in fact.
 However, you may still be liable for any damage you may have done to another person’s personal property or property belonging to the city.
 You will, however, be covered for the cost of fixing your vehicle if you have collision insurance as an add-on.
 Collision insurance also covers the cost of damages if another driver hits your car while it’s parked or if your car rolls over.
 Hit-and-run accidents are also usually only covered by collision insurance.

 As with many types of insurance coverage, there is a deductible amount for collision insurance, which you are responsible for paying before your coverage begins.
 Most deductibles are either $500 or $1000 but some carriers offer deductibles as low as $250 or even lower.
 Remember that the lower your deductible, the more you pay in your premium.
 If you’re not sure how much to choose as your deductible, it comes down to this: Will you have the $2,000 to pay upfront for damages if your car does need repairs?
 If not, it may be wiser to spend a few more dollars on your premium.